galacticalex/compliance-tooling-practical/README.md

 ## Further exercise info

-Ignore the licence of: this readme, the branding logo, and the scancode results (`.csv` and `.json`).
+Someone has already started the compliance work.
+They ran scancode on the third-party modules, but forgot to include the installer script!
+You can view `results.csv` and `results.json` for summaries of the scan.

 There are four modules, what are their out-licence(s)?
 I.e., the out-licence of module 1, is an in-licence for the product.

+Ignore the licence of: this readme, the branding logo, and the scancode results.

 Use any automated compliance tooling at your disposal to review the licences.
 For example: Command line tools, spreadsheet software, or just browsing through the source code!